-As a seasoned E-Learning Specialist, I spend a solid amount of time developing courses and doing LMS consultations for my clients.
+As a seasoned e-Learning Specialist, I spend a solid amount of time developing training courses and doing consultations on learning management systems for my clients.
 And I have to say, even I can get overwhelmed by the options.

 Is LearnDash Right for You?

 If you have a WordPress website and and would like for your course platform to be fully contained right within that website, then LearnDash is definitely an option you should consider.

 Even if you don’t have a WordPress website or just don’t want to have to deal with installing and maintaining a relatively complex plug-in, LearnDash is still and option – the company has introduced a cloud version that provides for a fully-hosted course website using LearnDash and WordPress.

 LearnDash Cloud vs Plug-in – Which is Better?